 Another example is worthwhile.
-We have heard people tell us they went to the Everglades.
+We have heard people tell us they went to the Everglades in south Florida.
 When we asked them if they liked the Anhinga Trail (just about the best place to see and photograph wading birds)… it turns out they didn’t go to the Everglades National Park at all!
 Yes, they went to the “Everglades”, but they went on an airboat ride… which the Miccosukee Indians offer on their reservation land near Miami.
-There is so much advertising for these rides, along with petting baby alligators etc, that the average tourist (coming to Miami for the winter sun and warmth) cannot distinguish the National Park from that commercial attractions on the border of the national park.
+There is so much advertising for these rides, along with petting baby alligators etc, that the average tourist (coming to Miami for the winter sun and warmth) cannot distinguish the National Park from the commercial attractions on the border of the national park.
 Both are part of the greater “Everglades”.

 Safety while traveling

 A great deal has been written about this subject and is available on the Internet, for all parts of the world.
 The US is generally free of wars, terrorist attacks (with obvious exceptions) and similar dangers, but it is not free of gun violence and petty crime.
 It is probably much less violent than many foreigner’s may think from reading the international news and much of the crime that occurs (like anywhere else) is related to crimes of passion, the need for money to feed addictions, and opportunistic theft.
 Gang violence occurs, but is usually in impoverished inner city regions of major metropolitan areas.
 In the countryside, where most nature travelers will be spending most of their time, crime is relatively infrequent.
 Having said this, there are common-sense activities you should do to minimize the chances of becoming a victim of crime.
 These apply almost anywhere in the world.

 Spend more time in the countryside and small towns and less in large urban centers.